INRIA/scikit-learn-mooc/jupyter-book/predictive_modeling_pipeline/03_categorical_pipeline_quiz.md

 - a) categorical variable with few categories
 - b) categorical variable with meaningful order
-- c) categorical variable with only number
+- c) categorical variable with only numbers
 ```

 +++